Dexter Sharper

-Dexter Sharper (born July 9, 1971) is an American politician who has served in the Georgia House of Representatives from the 177th district since 2013.
+Dexter Lenorris Sharper (born July 9, 1971) is an American politician who served in the Georgia House of Representatives, representing the 177th district from 2013 to 2026.

-In 2025, Sharper voted in favor of a bill banning transgender female students from participating in girls’ sports at school, striking all references to genders from the state code, and banning gender affirming care for those held in state prisons.
+In 2025, Sharper voted in favor of a bill banning transgender female students from participating in girls’ sports at school, striking all references to genders from the state code, and banning gender-affirming care for those held in state prisons.

+Sharper resigned from the Georgia House of Representatives in March 2026 after being charged with fraud related to unemployment funds obtained during the COVID-19 pandemic.